-VMA : Video Memory Address : CRTC pointer to the words addressed in memory and supplied to the GATE ARRAY for display.
+VMA: Video Memory Address : CRTC pointer to the words addressed in memory and supplied to the GATE ARRAY for display.

-VSYNC : Vertical SYNC : Signal emitted by the CRTC which allows the monitor (via the GATE ARRAY on CPC) to synchronize the screen vertically.
+VSYNC : Vertical SYNC : Signal emitted by the CRTC which allows the monitor (via the C-VSYNC signal emited by the GATE ARRAY) to synchronize the frame vertically on the screen.